vtexdocs/dev-portal-content/docs/guides/Checkout/orders-2/create-a-regular-order-using-the-checkout-api.md

 updatedAt: "2022-10-27T18:56:50.737Z"
 ---
 There are different ways of using VTEX APIs to handle shopping carts and checkout in order to place orders.
 For instance, you can use API requests to [create](https://developers.vtex.com/docs/api-reference/checkout-api#get-/api/checkout/pub/orderForm) and [manage](https://developers.vtex.com/docs/api-reference/checkout-api#post-/api/checkout/pub/orderForm/-orderFormId-/attachments/shippingData) shopping carts on the VTEX platform, so as to place an order from that information later, or directly place an order with a single request containing all cart data.
->ℹ️ The main data structure used in VTEX Checkout is the `orderForm`.
+> ℹ️️ The main data structure used in VTEX Checkout is the `orderForm`.
 It contains every piece of information pertinent to a shopping cart, including logistics, payment, products and customer profile, for instance.
 Learn more in the [orderForm documentation.](https://developers.vtex.com/docs/guides/orderform-fields)

 For this tutorial, we chose one of the more objective ways to understand and use our APIs to place a regular order (placed, paid, and delivered under the liability of a single account).
 To do this, we will follow these steps: